You can't get much done in life if you only work on the days when you feel good.

 Added by Vern Gambetta on October 14, 2013 at 8:14am — No Comments

 Why do some athletes get it and make it and others with equal talent and ability fall by the wayside.
 This is a lifelong fascination of mine.
 Talent and ability are a given to make it to elite status, but it is so much more than that.
 Some athletes navigate the path easily and directly and other struggle, but both still make it.
 Why?
 Certainly athlete development and passage through to élite…Continue

 Here's a look at what we call a "power series" while training performance athletes.
 Each workout, we want to train readiness, resiliency, and performance.
-In this 20 second series, there's a lot going on within the athlete such as force production and…Continue
+In this 20 second series, there's a lot going on within the athlete such as force production and reproduction, skillful movement, coordination, stamina and confidence…Continue

 I've watched about 10 high school football games this season and have seen at least (1) non-contact ACL injury in each game, several games more than one injury.
 Interestingly, in most cases the injured athletes was a "prime-time" player.
 Sports injury data has told us that injury rates have not decreased in high school and college athletes in spite of the increasing number of ATCs and CSCSs at these levels.
 I'm wondering what the profession is doing or not doing that may be a…Continue